-Upon the effectiveness of the registration statement of which this prospectus is a part, Nils Lonberg, Jake Simson and Kiran Mazumdar-Shaw serve on the nominating and corporate governance committee, which is chaired by Dr. Lonberg.
+Upon the effectiveness of the registration statement of which this prospectus is a part, Nils Lonberg, Jake Simson and Kiran Mazumdar-Shaw will serve on the nominating and corporate governance committee, which is chaired by Dr. Lonberg.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
-The nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
+The nominating and corporate governance committee's responsibilities include: